Haskell Curry: Work

 where he developed a steepest descent algorithm, based on work by Cauchy.

 This became a foundational example of modern gradient descent methods.

-In 1947 Curry also described one of the first high-level programming languages and provided the first description of a procedure to convert a general arithmetic expression into a code for one-address computer.
+In 1947 Curry also described one of the first high-level programming languages and provided the first description of a procedure to convert a general arithmetic expression into a code for one-address computers.

 He taught at Harvard, Princeton, and from 1929 to 1966, at the Pennsylvania State University.
 In 1942, he published Curry's paradox.
 In 1966 he became professor of logic and its history and philosophy of exact sciences at the University of Amsterdam, the successor of Evert Willem Beth.

 Curry also wrote and taught mathematical logic more generally; his teaching in this area culminated in his 1963 Foundations of Mathematical Logic.
 His preferred philosophy of mathematics was formalism (cf. his 1951 book), following his mentor Hilbert, but his writings betray substantial philosophical curiosity and a very open mind about intuitionistic logic.